 Country Inn and Suites Miami

 We were staying 3 nights, so we decided to stay the first 2 nights at the Country Inn and Suites Miami, which is just about the only Club Carlson hotel in South Florida.
 Why did we only stay 2 nights there?
 Well as Miles to Memories likes to say, staying a non-even number of nights at a Club Carlson hotel is a mortal sin!!!
-The reason is that you get your last night free, so if you stay 2 nights it’s like Buy 1 Get 1.
+The reason is that (at least before they devalued it) you got your last night free, so if you stay 2 nights it was like Buy 1 Get 1.
 If you stay more than 2, you’re “wasting” points that you could have used for a free night.

 Since I’m Gold status (for having the Credit Card), I called ahead and asked if there were any upgrades available.
 They ended up putting us in a “suite” which was just a little room outside the bedroom (pictured below)